fivim/fivim/README.md

 ## Features

-- 🔒 Encrypt everything, support large file.
+- 🔒 Encrypt everything, support large files.
 - 🙂 Easy to use.
 - 💌 Free and open source.
 - 💻 Cross-platform.